 - Engages physicians on the importance of advance care planning.

-In the short term, we can measure the number of patients offered facilitated conversations through the initiative, the number of conversations conducted and the number of new advance directives entered into the medical record.
-Over the long term, we can track increases in the number of conversations and advance directives completed across the health care system, the number of days patients spend in the hospital, intensive care unit and hospice in their last days of life, and satisfaction and depression rates among family members after the death of a loved one.11.
-What does an effort like this cost?
+In the short term, we can measure the number of individuals offered facilitated conversations through the initiative, the number of conversations conducted and the number of new advance directives completed and entered into the medical record.
+Over the long term, we can track increases in the number of conversations and advance directives completed across the health care system, the number of days patients spend in the hospital, intensive care unit and hospice in their last days of life, and satisfaction and depression rates among family members after the death of a loved one.

-No. Although many agree there is room for improvement in Wisconsin’s advance care planning law, we believe that the state’s health care system can make dramatic improvements to advance care planning without new legislation or government intervention.14.
-Does this program include POLST?
+No. Although many agree there is room for improvement in Wisconsin’s advance care planning statutes, we believe that the state’s health care systems can make dramatic improvements to advance care planning without a need for new legislation or government intervention.

-No. The POLST (Physician Orders for Life-Sustaining Treatment) form is an end-of-life effort that attempts to document and honor patients’ decisions as they approach their last days.
-Honoring Choices Wisconsin is focused on the “upstream” advance care planning conversations that nearly all adults can have.15.
-How can I participate?
+No. The POLST (Physician Orders for Life-Sustaining Treatment) form is a physician order that documents individuals’ goals of care as they approach their last days.
+The Honoring Choices Wisconsin initiative focuses on the “upstream” advance care planning conversations that all competent adults should have.

 Please contact Honoring Choices Wisconsin at firstname.lastname@example.org to learn more about what you and your organization can do to participate.